StateSmith/StateSmith/docs/quickstart1/quick-start.md

 That's how the state machine should function.
 Let's check out the initial design.

 # Open the diagram
 Open the file `src/Tutorial1Sm.graphml` using the [yEd editor](https://www.yworks.com/products/yed).
-If you haven't used yEd before, see the yed training markdown file at https://github.com/StateSmith/StateSmith/.
+If you haven't used yEd before, see [yed-training.md](./../yed-training.md).
 There's a few important points in there.

 You should see this in the center of the screen.